NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Crossbow Terror.md

 **Prerequisites** Archer Dedication
 * * *
-You are a dynamo with the crossbow.

-You gain a +2 circumstance bonus to damage with [[Equipment/Crossbow|Crossbows]].

-If the crossbow is a simple weapon, also increase the damage die size for your attacks made with that crossbow by one step.
-As normal, this damage die increase can't be combined with other abilities that alter the weapon damage die (such as the ranger feat [[Feats/Crossbow Ace|Crossbow Ace]]).
+Your skill with a crossbow strikes terror into your opponents when you threaten them with the next bolt.
+Interact to reload a crossbow and then attempt an Intimidation check to [[Actions/Demoralize|Demoralize]].
+You gain a +2 circumstance bonus to this check if you succeeded at a [[Actions/Strike|Strike]] with a crossbow this turn.

-*Source: Pathfinder Advanced Player's Guide*
+*Source: Pathfinder Player Core 2*
-*OGL*
+*ORC*